-2.1 Patients shall be discharged on order of the attending physician or verbal concurrence of the attending physician with a Advanced Practice Clinician order, which is confirmed by signature of the attending physician within 24 hours of the discharge.
+2.1 Patients shall be discharged on order of the attending physician or verbal concurrence of the attending physician with an Advanced Practice Clinician, or Resident/Fellow order, which is confirmed by signature of the attending physician within 24 hours of the discharge.
 A discharge diagnosis shall be entered in the medical record upon discharge of the patient.